|

 industrial city of Birmingham (England’s Detroit) for

-print advertising and editorials; widgets, washers,
+print advertising and editorials: widgets, washers,

-screws, oil-filters, microchips, springs,
+screws, oil-filters, microchips, springs, cars,

 car parts, guns, tanks, and